-This may very well be the most convenient and easy fix to leaks on your pipes that are mentioned in this list, this Epoxy Stick is used to cover up leaks, so yes this is not a pipe thread sealant, instead, it is a multipurpose sealant.
+This may very well be the most convenient and easy fix to leaks on your pipes that are mentioned in this list, this Epoxy Stick is used to cover up leaks, so yes this is not a pipe thread sealant, instead, it is is a multipurpose sealant.

 This putty can withstand 350° Fahrenheit, with pressures of up to 1300 PSI, while it might not be the most reliable fix, it still works pretty well.
-With the convenience, this is one of the best easy to use pipe sealant.
+With the convenience, this is one of the best easy to use pipe sealants.

-A list about pipe thread sealants will not be complete without the trusty PTFE tape.
+A list of pipe thread sealants will not be complete without the trusty PTFE tape.
 PTFE or most commonly known as Teflon tape, has been around for quite some time now and it is trusted and tested with liquid pipes.

 The Dixon Valve PTFE Industrial sealant tape is suitable for an operating temperature range of -212° to 500° Fahrenheit.
 But the pressure capabilities of Teflon tape may vary from one use to the other, I suggest using only this for low-pressure pipes to ensure that it will deliver the sealing capabilities that it only can.

 And you should be familiar with this product before using it as it can cause problems if you didn’t use this properly.
 But with proper knowledge and application, this should be the best pipe sealant for basic household use.

-This directly translates to an easier pipe removal after some time.
+This directly translates to easier pipe removal after some time.
 The RectorSeal No. 5 is recommended to be used with threaded galvanized steel, iron, brass, copper, aluminum, stainless steel, and polyethylene.

 In general good choice, but keep in mind that it is only rated to withstand 100 PSI.
-The best benefit this has is that it can be immediately used with pressure upon applying, and the 100 PSI rating is usable upon application.
+The best benefit this has is that it can be immediately used with pressure upon application, and the 100 PSI rating is usable upon application.

 This is great for quick fixes but not so great if you want a durable and reliable fix.
-But this is indeed one of the best quick fix sealants you can buy.
+But this is indeed one of the best quick-fix sealants you can buy.